Hybrid compact stars with finite strange quark mass and dark energy: implications for astrophysical observations: Maximum mass

-It is evident that $m(r=0)=0$ and that $m(r=R)=M$, where $M$ is the total mass within a radius $R$.
-For a spherically symmetric static perfect fluid, the total mass $M$ and radius $R$ should satisfy the Buchdhal criterion, $\frac{M}{R}\leq\frac{4}{9}$ \cite{BUDH}.
-The compactness factor is given as $u(r)=\frac{m(r)}{r}$.
-In Table~\ref{tab1}, the maximum mass and corresponding radius are tabulated by solving the TOV equation for different $m_s$ and $\beta$ values via the EoS as expressed in Eq.~(\ref{28}).
-From Table~\ref{tab1}, it is evident that for a fixed $m_s$, increasing the dark energy coupling parameter $\beta$ results in a decreasing maximum mass and radius.
-This can be attributed to the fact that with increasing $\beta$, the percentage of quark energy converting to dark energy increases.
-Therefore, the matter content contributing to the maximum mass decreases which refers to a softer EoS-validating the decrease in maximum mass and radius.
-Again, increasing $m_s$ and fixing $\beta$ also results in a lower pressure for a given interior density to the compact star, which also refers to a softer EoS indicating that the compact object can be further compressed to produce smaller values of maximum mass and radius.
-Table~\ref{tab1} also emphasizes that the decreases in $M_{max}$ and $R_{max}$ with increasing $\beta$ are greater for $\omega=-1$ than for $\omega=-\frac{1}{3}$.
-However, the central density increases with increasing $\beta$ value.
-The variation of mass-radius for different fractions of dark energy ($\beta$) are shown in Fig.~\ref{MR} for a parametric choice of $m_s=100~MeV$ and $B_g=57.55~Mev/fm^3$.
+Solving TOV equations with the EoS as given in Eq.~(\ref{28}), the mass-radius relation for different fractions of dark energy ($\beta$) are shown in Fig.~\ref{fig3} for a parametric choice of $m_s=100~MeV$ and $B_g=60~Mev/fm^3$.
 The black dots on each curve represent values of the maximum mass and corresponding radius.
-In Fig.~\ref{Mrho} variation of mass with central density are shown for different $\beta$ values and it is evident that the Harrison-Zeldovich-Novikov static stability criterion \cite{YBZ,BKH} is satisfied for the dataset used in the model up to the maximum central density ($\rho_c$), which is tabulated in Table~\ref{tab1} for the parametric choices of $m_s$ and $\beta$.
-From Figs.~\ref{Mvsbeta} and \ref{Rvsbeta}, the variations of $M_{max}$ and $R_{max}$ with dark energy percentage are shown for $\omega=-1$ and $-\frac{1}{3}$ for a parametric choice of $m_s$ and $B_g$.
-Since dark energy has a repulsive nature both the maximum mass and radius should decrease.
-From Fig.~\ref{MR}, it may be interpreted that the radius of various compact objects that are supposed to be hybrid stars can be predicted for a precise choice of $\beta$, $m_s$ and $B_g$.
+The maximum mass and radius are tabulated in Table~\ref{tab2} for different parametric $m_s$ and $\beta$ value.
+It is interesting to note that with the increase of $\beta$ for a fixed $\omega$ and $m_s$, reduces the maximum mass ($M_{max}$).
+This may be attributed to the fact that if the percentage of dark energy ($\frac{\beta}{1+\beta}\times100$) increases, it necessarily replaces some fraction of the dense quark matter.
+Although this conversion/phase change increases $\rho^{total}$, it decreases $p_r^{total}$ and as a result the EoS becomes softer.
+Hence, $M_{max}$ gets reduced.
+Again for a fixed $\beta$ and $\omega$, increasing $m_s$ results in a lower value of pressure for a given energy density of the compact star, which also refers to a softer EoS indicating that the compact object can be further compressed and as a result maximum mass and radius picks up smaller values.
+Table~\ref{tab2} also emphasizes that the decrease in $M_{max}$ and $R_{max}$ with the increase of $\beta$ are more prominent for $\omega=-1$ than for $\omega=-\frac{1}{3}$.
+However, the total central density increases with increasing $\beta$ value.
+In Fig.~\ref{fig4}, variation of mass with central density are shown for different $\beta$ value and it is observed that the Harrison-Zeldovich-Novikov stability criterion \cite{YBZ,BKH} is fulfilled for the data set used here up to the maximum central density ($\rho_c^{total}$).
+In Figs.~\ref{fig5} and \ref{fig6}, the variations of maximum value of mass and radius with dark energy percentage ($\frac{\beta}{1+\beta}\times100$) are shown for $\omega=-1$ and $\omega=-\frac{1}{3}$, respectively, along with a parametric choice of $m_s$ and $B_g$.